Zhytou/CS-Notes/tool/markdown/markdown.md

+# Markdown

+use TOC to add an outline for your markdown file.

-use ctrl+shift+v to preview a md file in vscode
+use ctrl+shift+v to preview a md file in vscode.